Financial aid •

 While Princeton’s financial aid for students is generous, you shouldn’t stop there when it comes to looking for scholarships to pay for school.
 There are many scholarship programs administered by local businesses, community organizations, and other groups.
 These scholarships can award hundreds or thousands of dollars that you can put toward your education.

-If you look carefully, you can find scholarships for just about you can think of — from eating vegetarian to getting migraines!
+If you look carefully, you can find scholarships for just about anything you can think of—from eating vegetarian to getting migraines!

 Ready to get started applying for scholarships?
-Mos can help!
-Download our app now, and apply for a large batch of scholarships in one go, or get 1:1 assistance from a real financial advisor.
+Get started with Mos today to apply for a large batch of scholarships in one go, or get 1:1 assistance from a private advisor.

 If you still need some help paying for school after you get your scholarship and grant aid, your next best bet is to get a student loan.